secretstartups/handbook/content/handbook/marketing/blog/release-posts/_index.md

 Product Designers should collaborate on release post items and review:

-- **JTBD**: Ensure that the messaging encapsulates how the item supports a user’s [Job to be Done](/handbook/product/ux/jobs-to-be-done/).
+- **JTBD**: Ensure that the messaging encapsulates how the item supports a user's [Job to be Done](/handbook/product/ux/jobs-to-be-done/).
 - **MVC messaging**: Articulate any design vision or future iterations if applicable.
-This is especially important when considering items that are [under construction](/handbook/values/#under-construction), or contribute toward a Category’s maturity.
+This is especially important when considering items that are [under construction](/handbook/values/#under-construction), or contribute toward a Category's maturity.
 - **Artifacts**: Validate that UI elements (screenshots, GIFs) included in the post are up to date and reflect all design changes.
 Ensure that no mocks are used.

 ## Engineering Managers